JackWuerfelUB/IE482-SP24-PROJECT/README.md

    ```

 ## Demonstration (1 of 2) - Showing Basic UR5 package Capabilties
-- (delete this) Use a combination of screen shots, video, and paragraph explanation to show off your project.
 - Run the line of code listed in the following section "How to Run the Code (1 of 2) - For Basic UR5 package Capabilties"

 - UR5 spawned into expty Gazebo World